CanastaNasty/picture_book/README.md

 # Picture Book

 To Do:
-* Improve book views
+* Create index for all books
-* Add pages to books
+* Allow books to be public or private
+* Standardize page size
 * Allow image and sound uploading
 * Add gesture recognition for easy browsing by babies